jbaans/iothermostat/README.md

 (Sorry, these instructions are a mess still.
 To be updated soon!)

+For installation of the Arch ARM system, see file Raspberry Pi Zero Arch Wifi.odt.

  These are for a non-https webinterface

  Note: A secure / https setup requires much more configuration (instructions to be added).